 Instructions

-• PREP: Preheat the oven to 350 degrees F (176 degrees C).
-Line an 8x8-inch baking pan with parchment paper and lightly grease with cooking spray.
+• Preheat oven to 350°F (176°C).
+Line an 8×8-inch baking pan with parchment paper and lightly grease with cooking spray.
 Set aside.
-Mash bananas: remove skin and add to a bowl.
+Mash bananas: remove skin and add banana to a bowl.
 Mash with a fork until you get a smooth consistency.
 Spoon the mash into the measuring cup.
 Be sure to fill the measuring cup all the way to the top and level off for the perfect measurement.

-• CAKE: Add the almonds, oats, coconut oil (measure when melted), honey, and measured, mashed bananas to a large powerful blender (Blend-tec/Vitamix) and pulse until fairly smooth-- 60 seconds.
-Add in the rest of the cake ingredients.
-Blend until smooth and creamy, about 60-120 seconds.
+• Add the almonds, oats, coconut oil (measure when melted), honey, and measured, mashed bananas to a large, powerful blender (Blend-tec/Vitamix) and pulse until fairly smooth—60 seconds.
+Add the rest of the cake ingredients.
+Blend until smooth and creamy, about 60–120 seconds.
 Stop and scrape down edges as needed.
 Pour the batter into the prepared pan, using a spatula to scrape every bit into the pan.

-• OPTIONAL FROSTING: Meanwhile, place softened cream cheese in a large bowl with room temperature butter.
+• Optional Frosting: Meanwhile, place softened cream cheese in a large bowl with room-temperature butter.
 Using a hand mixer, beat the cream cheese with the butter until smooth.
-Add in vanilla, cinnamon, and salt and mix until smooth.
-Slowly add in the powdered sugar (beating in between additions) until smooth and creamy and to your desired consistency.
+Add in vanilla, cinnamon, and salt; mix until smooth.
+Slowly add in powdered sugar (beating between additions) until smooth and creamy and to your desired consistency.

-• DECORATE: Frost the completely cooled cake with as much frosting as you'd like (the batch of frosting makes a lot; you can certainly use it all if you'd like, but if you want a less frosted cake, you will likely have about 1/4 up to 1/2 cup extra frosting -- save and add to your favorite pancakes or waffles!).
+• Frost the completely cooled cake with as much frosting as you’d like (the batch of frosting makes a lot; you can certainly use it all, but if you want a less frosted cake, you will likely have about 1/4 up to 1/2 cup extra frosting—save and add to your favorite pancakes or waffles!).
 If desired, top the frosting with coarsely chopped almonds and top each slice with a banana chip (optional).

 Video